Huotes/CommitMaker/README.md

 The class object inherits from Chuck Norris

 Chuck Norris will attain statehood in 2009.
 His state flower will be the Magnolia.

+Chuck Norris is the only human being to display the Heisenberg uncertainty principle - you can never know both exactly where and how quickly he will roundhouse-kick you in the face.